The Thousand Mile Dress

 The 1000 Mile Dress

 I enjoy seeing the unexpected, and this too plays a part in my work, usually whilst out photographing my costumes in outdoor locations as opposed to in a studio.
-People don't expect to see a fully costumed person wandering around, but usually it is met with interest, or a slightly embarrassed 'I'll pretend not to have noticed' smile.
-Rarely is there any hostility or disapproval.
-The unexpected in it's widest sense provides something different to talk about instead of recounting a day filled with 'just the usual'.
+People don't expect to see a brightly costumed person wandering around, but usually it is met with interest, or a slightly embarrassed 'I'll pretend not to have noticed' smile.
+Rarely is there any negativity or disapproval.
+The unexpected provides something different to talk about and experience, instead of recounting a day filled with 'just the usual'.

 This made me think a bit about my own wardrobe.
 How many of it's contents do I actually wear?
 I have some things that I wear until they fall apart, and others that are completely surplus to requirements- but I like them.
 I'm certainly in a very priviledged position to own a varied and largely impractical wardrobe.
 Many of these garments didn't cost a lot, and may not be perceived as wealth in my immediate circles- but when compared with people of other countries, and even sometimes our own- or other periods of time- it can begin to look like an extremely decadent collection.
 But is it always wrong to own things for their aesthetic quality alone? it's a good question to think about it as I walk.

 Sometimes the things in our wardrobes are things we'd like to wear, but aren't brave enough to, or don't have the right opportunity.
 On one level the Thousand Mile Dress is taking a stand against this supression of expression, getting something out of the secret wardrobe of pointless possession and wearing it anyway- whether or not it is practical, or socially acceptable.